FindMalek/website/README.md

  <summary><h3>👨‍💻 Embarking on a Digital Odyssey: My Coding Journey</h3></summary>

    My coding adventure began not in a classroom, but in the vibrant world of apps and online resources.
-Along with my friend, [Mouhib Ben Nasser](https://github.com/meowhib), we dove headfirst into Python programming.
-Our journey was fueled by curiosity and a shared drive to explore the digital landscape.
+I dove headfirst into Python programming.
+My journey was fueled by curiosity and a shared drive to explore the digital landscape.

    The discovery of coding felt like unlocking a secret world.
 It was here that I created [Syncify](https://github.com/FindMalek/Syncify), a project intertwining my love for music with the elegance of code.
 This was more than just a program; it was a symphony of digital notes and rhythms.